RhysTalbot446/MyGenome/README.md

 # MyGenome
-## assessing quality on samples data with fastqc to figure out if the data needs to be trimmed with trimmomatic for further use in assembling a genome
+## assessing quality on samples data with fastqc to figure out if the data is of good quality and if it needs to be trimmed with trimmomatic becasue of adapter contamination for further use in assembling a genome
 ## Created a directory to keep my sequences in
 mkdir MyGenome
 ## Downloaded the samples being used in the project to the MyGenome directory